chrisnolan55/pdsnd_github/README.md

 -Used personal notes from the lessons in the Udacity course
 ##Edit One- Interesting Fact
 -My name is Chris because I was born on Christmas
+##Edit Two- Where I live
+-I live in Spring Lake, New Jersey, USA